siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 There is no contradiction.
 Consider a toroidal energy configuration with a fixed total circulation, with winding numbers $(m, n)$ characterizing the closed flow.
 The total is conserved.

+A torus has a distinguished aperture.
+Choose a spanning surface $\Sigma$ across that aperture.
+The closed circulation carries a signed through-hole flux

+$$
+\Phi_\Sigma=\int_\Sigma \mathbf{S}\cdot d\mathbf{A}.
+$$

+This is not a source or sink.
+It is the oriented through-hole moment of the closed circulation.
+Its sign reverses with handedness.

+Far from the torus, the detailed local winding is no longer resolved.
+What remains visible is the projection of that conserved oriented quantity.
 Now enclose the configuration in a sphere of radius $r$ much larger than the torus.
 The sphere's area is $4\pi r^2$.

 A fixed quantity, spread over a growing area, produces an average projected intensity that falls as: